Jack Strand

 I put together the concept in Photoshop and executed in After Effects.
 I sometimes work out placements in photoshop for speed, and then bring it into After Effects as a composition to avoid wasting time trying wrangle everything in AE's interface.

 One of the 'package graphics' for the 'Rising Costs Of Pets' story, on STV's current affairs programme, 'Scotland Tonight'.
 Again, look and feel was pretty much left to my own discretion.
 I decided to go with a sketched look, like an old school kinetic type piece, using dropped frames and scratchy textures to seal the deal.
-I think this paired well with the subject visually, and told the story effectively.
+I think this paired well with the subject visually, and helped tell the story in an engaging manner.

-A 'Sting' graphic for a series the social media team at STV were working on during the Oasis Reunion Tour in the summer.
+A 'Sting' graphic for a series the social media team at STV were working on during the Oasis Reunion Tour last summer.
 Ran on TV, the website and social channels

-and building things that do more than just play and stop.
+building interactive work that does more than just play and stop

 on the box - Alongside core tools like Photoshop, After Effects and Blender, I have professional experience with Cinema4D, Adobe Premiere, Illustrator & Audition, amongst others.

-I’m currently expanding my toolkit with Rive, Figma and Cavalry, exploring Affinity Designer,
+I’m currently expanding my toolkit with Rive, Figma and Unreal, exploring Affinity Designer,

 experimenting with Python and keeping a close eye on emerging AI tools

-off the box - Outside of work, I enjoy travelling, good food, and quality beer—along with the occasional game of backgammon, usually soundtracked by music and talking nonsense with friends
+off the box - Outside of work, I enjoy travelling and turning off the beaten track to quench my curiosity, finding new places to go for good food, and quality beer—along with the occasional game of backgammon, usually soundtracked by music and talking nonsense with friends

 stills